jeremyfelt/webconference-2014/talk.md

 ### Example Workflow

-So my daily workflow, almost the first thing I do when I walk in in the morning, is:
+So my daily workflow, almost the first thing I do when I walk into the office, sometimes even before grabbing coffee, is:

 `vagrant up`